HevelMc/java-programming/data/part-9/2-interfaces.md

 <!-- Kuten huomaamme <a href="http://docs.oracle.com/javase/8/docs/api/java/util/List.html" target="_blank">List-rajapinnan Java API</a>:sta, rajapinnan `List` toteuttavia luokkia on useita.
 Eräs tietojenkäsittelijöille tuttu listarakenne on linkitetty lista (<a href="http://docs.oracle.com/javase/8/docs/api/java/util/LinkedList.html" target="_blank">linked list</a>).
 Linkitettyä listaa voi käyttää rajapinnan List-kautta täysin samoin kuin ArrayLististä luotua oliota. -->

-<p>As we can see fom the <a href="http://docs.oracle.com/javase/8/docs/api/java/util/List.html" target="_blank">Java API</a> of List, there are many classes that implement the `List` interface.
+<p>As we can see from the <a href="http://docs.oracle.com/javase/8/docs/api/java/util/List.html" target="_blank">Java API</a> of List, there are many classes that implement the `List` interface.
 One list that is familiar to computer scientists is a <a href="http://docs.oracle.com/javase/8/docs/api/java/util/LinkedList.html" target="_blank">linked list</a>.
 A linked list can be used through the List interface exactly the same way as an object created from ArrayList.</p>

 <br/>